Groups for everyone

 In fulfilling our mission objectives we aim to be Christ in the community with no strings attached and welcome anyone into our fellowship who is willing to share that goal either as a partner in an allied project or as full participating members of the congregation.
 We have plans to upgrade our facilities in ways that can offer a focal point for the neighbourhood.

 As well as making our facilities available to community groups, we promote and support activities that will benefit the people of the area.
 Our 10am worship is a mix of traditional Presbyterian and Methodist worship, based on an inclusive liberal theology and focused on an older age group.
-We are also developing an alternative congregation we call Breakfast Church for parents with young children.
-In that 8.30 service we have breakfast together sing asome songs and have a story and craft activities for the children.

 If you would like to know more about the parish, please do get in touch.